Ashwin04912/RideOwn_App/README.md

-# 🚲 Smart Cycle Locking System
+# 🚲 Secure & Seamless Cycle with User Tracking

 A **Flutter-based mobile app** built for our mini project: **Smart Cycle Locking System** — a secure and convenient way to lock/unlock your bicycle using your smartphone via Bluetooth.